Majors

 Criminal Justice and Criminology – The Criminal Justice degree program provides students with the critical thinking skills that prepare them to become the next generation of criminal justice leaders.
 Upon graduation, our students accept positions at the federal, state, or local levels in law enforcement, forensic, consumer reporting, court, correction, private security, or juvenile fields.
 Our graduates can be found in criminal justice or law positions in government agencies, corporations, or private offices around the world.
 They work as federal special agents, police officers, forensic specialists, intelligence analysts, game wardens, judges, attorneys, probation officers, correctional administrators, juvenile specialists, background investigators, and more.
 Students also have the opportunity to complete an internship with a criminal justice organization.
 This experiential learning opportunity enables students to bridge theoretical classroom knowledge with real-world applications.
 There are numerous internship opportunities, including victim advocacy organizations, legal firms, crime scene investigation units, county sheriff’s offices, criminal courts, juvenile justice programs, consumer background reporting firms, research firms, and more.

-Economics – (Bachelor of Arts and Bachelor of Science) degree provides graduates the foundation for understanding the forces that cause growth in living standards, recessions, and inflation.
+Economics – (Bachelor of Science) degree provides graduates the foundation for understanding the forces that cause growth in living standards, recessions, and inflation.
 The major will provide a solid liberal arts degree that will help students in the ever-changing career world.
 The BS degree offers two options: an applied concentration for a wide range of careers in business or government, and a quantitative option that prepares you for graduate study in economics or finance.
 Graduates have found employment in banking, brokerage, business management, and government agencies.
 Economics also provides a foundation for further graduate training in professional and graduate schools.

 English – The English (Bachelor of Arts) degree provides students a solid foundation of reading, writing, and analytical skills.
 Students have the flexibility to choose courses from among the range of fields that make up English today: literature, creative writing, multicultural and transnational literature, technical and professional communication, linguistics, rhetoric and composition, folklore, and film studies.
 Students become strong writers and critical thinkers with the skills to succeed in many different career fields.
 Graduates have gone on to careers in government, business, law, the non-profit sector, healthcare, journalism, library science, higher education, teaching, and social work, among many others.